SotaYoshida/NuclearToolkit.jl/README.md

 - generating Chiral EFT interactions
 - many-body calculations (HFMBPT, IMSRG/VS-IMSRG, valence shell-model, etc.)

+Note: Of course, 'for structural calculations' simply means that the author (SY) is not familiar with reaction theories.
+Contributions and suggestions from reaction theory and experimental researchers are very welcome.
+Thanks.

 ## Installation

 Assuming that you have already installed Julia (v>=1.7.0),